 Irish Barmbrack (Bairín Breac) – the perfect Halloween teacake

 It’s no secret that I have a deep love for Ireland and its language, culture, nature and people.
-These are some of the reasons why I left Belgium as well.
-Although many people might think there isn’t much to discover in Ireland, when it comes to food, I’m still discovering more and more each day!
+Although a lot of people might think there isn’t much to discover in Ireland, when it comes to food, I’m still discovering more and more each day!

 As today is Halloween I decided to make an old Irish Halloween tradition: Barmbrack (Bairín Breac)!
 It’s a moist teacake with loads of dried fruit inside.
 The fruit gives it a very sweet flavour but it’s also packed with great spices like cinnamon, nutmeg, and allspice.